dnagyrase/module4codingproject/Codebook.md

 The first row contains the names of the variables, which are listed and described in the Variables section, and the following rows contain the values of these variables.

 Variables
+(Refer to UCI HAR website as reference to wear information about variables below was collected)

 Each row contains, for a given subject and activity, 79 averaged signal measurements.